Yemen: World Heritage sites

+Government and politics

 Yemen is a republic with a bicameral legislature.
 Under the 1991 constitution, an elected president, an elected 301-seat Assembly of Representatives, and an appointed 111-member Shura Council share power.
-The President is the head of state, and the Prime Minister is the head of government.
-In Sana'a, a Supreme Political Council (not recognized internationally) forms the government.
+The president is the head of state, and the prime minister is the head of government.
+In Sana'a, a Supreme Political Council (not recognized internationally) forms a government for Houthi-controlled territory of Yemen.

 The 1991 constitution provides that the president be elected by popular vote from at least two candidates endorsed by at least 15 members of the Parliament.
 The prime minister, in turn, is appointed by the president and must be approved by two-thirds of the Parliament.
 The presidential term of office is seven years, and the parliamentary term of elected office is six years.
-Suffrage is universal for people age 18 and older, but only Muslims may hold elected office.
+Suffrage is universal for people aged 18 and older, but only Muslims may hold elected office.

-President Ali Abdullah Saleh became the first elected president in reunified Yemen in 1999 (though he had been President of unified Yemen since 1990 and president of North Yemen since 1978).
+President Ali Abdullah Saleh became the first elected president in reunified Yemen in 1999 (though he had been president of unified Yemen since 1990 and president of North Yemen since 1978).
 He was re-elected to office in September 2006.
 Saleh's victory was marked by an election that international observers judged was "partly free", though the election was accompanied by violence, violations of press freedoms, and allegations of fraud.